rderooy/dosbox-x-wiki/Guide:DOS-Installation-in-DOSBox‐X.md

-# PC-DOS and MS-DOS Installation Guide in DOSBox-X
+# PC-DOS and MS-DOS Installation Guide

 This guide explains how to boot regular IBM PC-DOS or Microsoft MS-DOS in DOSBox-X, including creating hard disk images.